 If a dog in your care suffers any of these injuries the key when dealing with them is to stay calm.
 Having a first aid kit on hand is essential.

 You can find out what to include in your dog first aid kit from our blog here.
-Or if setting up a dog grooming business is a long-term ambition of yours, here are some important things to keep in mind when starting a new business venture in dog grooming: What To Remember When Becoming A Dog Groomer.
+Or if setting up a dog grooming business is a long-term ambition of yours, here are some important things to keep in mind: What To Remember When Becoming A Dog Groomer.